Multiple CNS Therapies Advancing

 Highlight:

-Significant reduction (1.5 hours) in OFF time versus placebo without dopaminergic side effects
+Significant reduction (1.59-hours) in OFF time versus baseline with low rates of dopaminergic side effects

 Learn moreCVN766